Are You Struggling To Find The Right Sport For Your Daughter, Consider This…

-Soccer, volleyball, basketball and softball have the most scholarships available to women, but there are also WAY MORE girls playing those sports and competing for those scholarships.
+Soccer, volleyball, basketball and softball have the most opportunities at the high school and college level.
+But there are also WAY MORE girls playing those sports and competing for those spots and even for scholarships.
 If you have an athletic girl who may not be good enough to play in one of those top four sports, but is still a good athlete, it’s time to think outside the box.
 Even if it’s not a scholarship your child is after, it’s possible that excelling in one of these sports may help get her accepted into a university or at the very least, discover a new passion.

-Women’s rugby is one of the fastest growing sports in the United States and according to scholarshipstats.com, there are three emerging women’s sports in the NCAA: equestrian, beach volleyball and women’s rugby.
-Equestrian is a very specialized skill; beach volleyball typically draws from the indoor volleyball athletes; rugby is a wild card.
+Women’s rugby is one of the fastest growing sports in the United States and according to scholarshipstats.com, it’s one of the three emerging women’s sports in the NCAA along with equestrian and beach volleyball.
+Equestrian is a very specialized skill; beach volleyball typically draws from the indoor volleyball athletes; so rugby is a wild card.

 It’s the second most popular sport in the world next to soccer and as an NCAA-designated “emerging” sport (a sport they are testing out to see if it can gain status as an official NCAA sport), college rugby has grown more than 42% in the last several years.
 Brown, Harvard, and Dartmouth all just added women’s rugby to their schools.
 According to therecrutingcode.com, there are currently 15 NCAA programs and 347 women’s club programs at colleges and universities that offer women’s rugby.
 (For a complete list click here.)
-To top that off, rugby is back in the Olympics this summer for the first time since 1924.
+To top that off, rugby was back in the Olympics in Rio for the first time since 1924.
 And if rugby is taking off more at the college level and above, then it’s possible the popularity will start to trickle down into the youth scene and become more easily available, like Lacrosse has done.